iLVL-Key/FFXI/addons/Bars/readme.md

 - Fixed coloring for the Player HP and MP bars not changing as they get lower. (thanks **Bahamut.Navius**!)

 Version 4.6
 - Added `show_target_angle_from_player_facing` option to the Focus Target, Sub Target, and Target sections.
-Shows the degree angle and an arrow indicating which direction the target is relative to the direction your character is facing.
+Shows an arrow indicating which direction the target is relative to the direction your character is facing.
 - Added `show_player_angle_from_target_facing` option to the Focus Target, Sub Target, and Target sections.
-Shows the degree angle and an arrow indicating which direction the player is relative to the direction your target is facing.
+Shows an arrow indicating which direction the player is relative to the direction your target is facing.
 - Added missing Kaustra Monster Debuff icon.
 Since duration is based on the casters Dark Magic skill, I took the base Dark Magic skill of a mastered (Mlvl 0) SCH and made the default duration 100 seconds based on that.
 - Added check for custom per-character settings.
 Copy your `data/settings.xml` file and name it `<playername>_settings.xml` (for example: `Keylesta_settings.xml`).
 When Bars loads (or you log into a character) it will look for a settings file with the character name first.
 - Added `show_automaton_mp` Option.
 Displays Pet MP (Automaton, specifically) on the Pet bar.